Embird Embroidery Software

 Combine Outlines

-The Build Menu is accessible only in select/transform mode.
+The Build Menu is accessible exclusively in Select/Transform mode.

-The first command, Create Connection to Previous Object, is designed for designs where the selected object does not touch the previous object.
-Invoking this command will place a simple Connection object between disjoint objects to eliminate jump stitches.
+Create Connection to Previous Object (Straight).
+This command is intended for designs where the selected object is disjointed from the preceding one.
+Executing this command inserts a basic Connection object between the two elements to eliminate unnecessary jump stitches.

-Auto Outliner function automatically creates a double-layered thin outline around selected object(s).
-The Outlines Overview chapter decribes also other methods to digitizing of outlines.
+The Auto Outliner function automatically generates a thin, double-layered outline around selected objects.
+The Outlines Overview chapter provides further details on alternative outline digitizing methods.

 AutoOutliner tool icon

-Auto Repeat ... command opens window with options to duplicate selected objects along line, around the circle or rectangle, or to fill rectangular area.
-It is possible to set distance (gap) between the objects.
+The Auto Repeat ... command opens a configuration window to duplicate selected objects along a line, around a circle or rectangle, or to fill a rectangular area.
+The gap or distance between objects can also be specified.

 Autorepeat Tool example of use

-In this example the triangle at top was auto-repeated 8 times around the circle.
+In this example, the top triangle was auto-repeated eight times around a circular path.

-Shaping submenu contains commands for so called Boolean operations on filled areas, like union, intersection and difference.
+The Shaping submenu contains Boolean operations for filled areas, specifically Union, Intersection, and Difference.

-Arrange Outline Parts creates complex thin outlines with double stitching from separate elements.
+Arrange Outline Parts creates complex, double-stitched thin outlines from a series of separate elements.

-The Delete Backward Paths command is meant for situation when complex outline created with Arrange Outline Parts must be edited.
-Use this command to delete all backward paths in selected objects and thus to achieve original outline parts without second layer of stitching (backward paths).
-Make editing of parts and then use Arrange Outline Parts again to rebuild the complex outline.
+The Delete Backward Paths command is intended for scenarios where a complex outline, previously created with Arrange Outline Parts, requires editing.
+Use this command to remove all backward paths from selected objects, reverting them to the original outline parts without the second layer of stitching.
+After editing the parts, use Arrange Outline Parts again to reconstruct the complex outline.

-The Combine Outlines command makes a single outline object from series of outlines.
+The Combine Outlines command merges a series of individual outlines into a single outline object.

 Back to Embird Tutorial Contents